 LLM, New York University

 If lawyers are to be good and valuable counselors, they need to be prepared to see legal issues and legal disputes from many perspectives in the context of all the relevant relationships ...
-What is needed is a sea change toward educating to create the more complete, "holistic," lawyer by cultivating not only the lawyer's reasoning ability but also the lawyer's morality, creativity, professional identity, and general problem solving skills.
+What is needed is a sea change toward educating to create the more complete, "holistic," lawyer by cultivating not only the lawyer's reasoning ability but also the lawyer's morality, creativity, professional identity, and problem solving skills.

 Recognized as being at the forefront of legal education reform, Dean Michael Colatrella is an expert in alternative dispute resolution with more than 20 years of innovative work in mediating disputes.
 His expertise in alternative dispute resolution includes mediation, negotiation and conflict management.
 He is co-author of the interdisciplinary text Mediation — Skills & Techniques, which is widely used in law schools, graduate schools, and schools of diplomacy.
-Dean Colatrella joined the McGeorge faculty in 2009 and, in 2015, accepted a three-year appointment as Associate Dean for Academic Affairs from June 2015 to May 2019 and Interim Dean from July 2019 to June 2020.
+Dean Colatrella joined the McGeorge faculty in 2009 and, in 2015, accepted a four-year appointment as Associate Dean for Academic Affairs from June 2015 to May 2019 and Interim Dean from July 2019 to June 2020.

 Professor Colatrella is also a noted scholar on legal education.
 He co-developed McGeorge's innovative, required first-year course "The Legal Profession," and is a nationally sought-after contributor on legal education reform issues.
 His most recent scholarship in this area is entitled Learning: "The True, the Good and the Beautiful" in Law School: Educating the Twenty-First Century Litigator, published in The University of Texas's Review of Litigation.
 You can view his "Ted- Style" talk given at the national LedgalEd conference, entitled, "What I learned about Teaching Law From Being an Art Student" below.